 EXTRA WAYS TO SAVE MONEY AND GET A GREAT DEAL IN CHICAGO

 - Groupon have awesome local deals for Chicago and is updated all the time – from massages and beauty treatments, to dining deals and money off things to do.
 Check out their local deals and see where you can save some cash on things you already planned to do!

 - Tour search engine Viator offers affordable organized tours to see different parts of Chicago

-- TicketNetwork and SeatGeek list the best events going on in Chicago – see if there is anything special on during your trip!
+- TicketNetwork list the best events going on in Chicago – see if there is anything special on during your trip!

 So there you have it a full run-down of the Top Things To Do in Chicago along with suggestions for where to stay and what to eat.
 I hope you now have loads of ideas for how best to spend your 36 or 48 Hours in the Windy City, and don’t forget to grab these everyday travel essentials before you go:

 Oh, and if you enjoyed this article, please pin and share – I’d really appreciate it!
 Click the P in the share bar for full size images!